jeog/TDAmeritradeAPI/README_GET.md

 #### Using Getter Objects [Python]

-1. construct a Getter object passing a reference to the Credentials class and the relevant arguments.
+1. construct a Getter object(tdma_api/get.py) passing a reference to the Credentials class and the relevant arguments.
 2. use the ```.get()``` method which returns a parsed json object (via json.loads) from the server OR throws LibraryNotLoaded or CLibException.